George Wayne Anderson: Capture of Fort McAllister

-General Hazen was one of the first Union soldiers inside the fort, where he spotted both Clinch and Major Anderson in the thick of the fight.
-Having attended the US Military Academy at West Point with Anderson's older brother, General Robert H. Anderson, Hazen was familiar with both the Anderson and Clinch families in Savannah.
-Seeing the stunned and bleeding commander sitting on a wooden crate, Hazen spoke to him, "Major Anderson, my apologies for your rough treatment."
-Anderson looked up at him and said "It's war, General.
+General Hazen was one of the first Union soldiers inside the fort, where he spotted both Clinch and Anderson in the thick of the fight.
+Having attended the U.S. Military Academy at West Point with Anderson's older brother, General Robert H. Anderson, Hazen was familiar with both the Anderson and Clinch families in Savannah.
+Seeing the stunned and bleeding commander sitting on a wooden crate, Hazen spoke to him: "Major Anderson, my apologies for your rough treatment."
+Anderson looked up at him and said, "It's war, General.
 My men gave it their best, I assure you.
 These men were not prepared to give you anything".
-Hazen could see across the marsh to the rice mill where General Sherman watched and waited, anxious for a signal that the fort was theirs.
-Looking back to Anderson he spoke, "Get to the rear, George, and report to me later.".
+Hazen could see across the marsh to the rice mill where Sherman watched and waited, anxious for a signal that the fort was theirs.
+Looking back to Anderson he spoke, "Get to the rear, George, and report to me later."
 Fort McAllister is where Sherman's March to the Sea ended, and where the war ended for Major Anderson.